 At the program level, the DRDP is the primary instrument used in California to promote quality by ensuring well-informed instructional decisions.
-The evidence suggests that ratings based on the measure reflect children's overall developmental level, but the instrument does not reliably assess specific domains of development.
+The evidence suggests that ratings based on the measure reflect children's overall developmental level, but there is no evidence indicating that the instrument validly assesses specific domains of development.
 Moreover, there is almost no evidence that it is used by teachers as designed, to inform curriculum and instruction.
 The problem may lie with poor training and a lack of time given to teachers to complete it, and may thus reflect on DRDP's implications for instruction rather than on the measure itself.